edonisraci94/RepoVerse/README.md

-# 🌌 RepoVerse Fully Vibe Coded (In other words, i did nothing... well i had the idea).
+# RepoVerse
+# Fully Vibe Coded.
+# I loved the Idea of navigating through the glaxy of open-source.

 > **Fly through a 6,000 × 6,000 space world where every planet is a legendary open-source repository.**